vipulnaik/donations/cause-area-guidance/animal-welfare.md

 Slug so far: `Animal welfare/factory farming/fish`

-Like chicken and perhaps even more so than chicken, fish are a target of animal welfare efforts because of the large numberr of fish per unit mass of food produced.
+Like chicken and perhaps even more so than chicken, fish are a target of animal welfare efforts because of the large numbers of fish per unit mass of food produced.

 ## Subcauses within factory farming based on the type of change on the ground